What You Need to Know About Dealing with Car Insurance Agents After a Crash

-How Long Do You Have to File a Car Accident Claim in N.C. and S.C.?
+How Long Do You Have to File a Car Accident Claim in S.C.?

-Like all states, North Carolina and South Carolina set statutes of limitations, or time limits, for filing a personal injury or wrongful death claim after a car accident.
+Like all states, South Carolina set statutes of limitations, or time limits, for filing a personal injury or wrongful death claim after an auto collision.

 - Personal injury lawsuits must be filed within three years from the date of the accident.